 - 1 1/2 cup powdered monk fruit sweetener or Swerve Sweetener

 - 3 cups skim milk or alternative milk

 - 1 12-ounce can fat-free evaporated milk or coconut cream

 - Spray the inside of a 2-quart baking dish rectangular baking dish and set aside.

 - Cut or tear bread into 1/2 inch pieces.
 You should have about 10 lightly packed cups of bread pieces.
 Place in a large bowl.

 - Pour egg, spice, and milk mixture over bread and cranberries.
-Mix together bread and liquids until bread is saturated.
+Mix together bread mixture and liquids until bread is saturated.
 Let stand for 30 minutes periodically pressing the bread down with a spoon or spatula to help bread absorb the liquid.